Criminal Justice in Rwanda

-After Sentence: After being sentenced, you could be taken to any of the 15 prisons in Rwanda.
-But it is most likely you will be sent to "1930" prison in the capital, Kigali.
+After Sentence: After being sentenced, you could be taken to any of the prisons in Rwanda; each province has at least one prison, but it is most likely you will be sent to "1930" prison or Kimironko Prison located in Kigali.

 Prison Rules: Sex, drugs, alcohol and cigarettes are strictly forbidden.

-From the 2007 U.S. Department of State Human Rights Report:
+From the 2012 U.S. Department of State Human Rights Report in Rwanda:

-Drugs: Drugs are strictly forbidden, but that does not prevent small quantities of marajuana and cocaine entering the confines of the prison.
-Prison security is tough and if you are caught with drugs you will spend time in solitary confinement (up to a maximum of 15 days)
+Drugs: Drugs are strictly forbidden, but that does not prevent small quantities of marijuana and cocaine entering the confines of the prison.
+Prison security is tough and if you are caught with drugs you will spend time in solitary confinement (up to a maximum of 15 days).

-HIV / AIDS is a significant problem in prisons: If you have a long-standing medical problem and have received treatment for it in the US, it may be useful if you have your medical records, or at least a report, sent from your doctor in the US.
-Your US doctor can send the report, via the Embassy, addressed to you.
+HIV/AIDS is a significant problem in prisons.
+If you have a long-standing medical problem and have received treatment for it in the U.S., it may be useful if you have your medical records, or at least a report, sent from your doctor.
+Your doctor can send the report, via the Embassy, addressed to you.

 Food and Drink: There is minimal provision of food within the prison.
-Prison food is free, but is rarely sufficient to fulfil your dietary needs.
+Prison food is free, but is rarely sufficient to fulfill your dietary needs.
 You will need funds to supplement your diet.
 Extra food can either be purchased at the canteen or brought to you by visitors.
-(Note: as of Summer 2008 visitors need written permission from the Ministry of Interior to deliver food.
-Alternately, they can provide funds to the prison social worker, which will allow the prisoner to buy food at the canteen.)

 You will be given two basic meals a day:

 - Breakfast - sorghum porridge